This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Screen Scotland sits within Creative Scotland and is the dedicated partnership for screen in Scotland, delivering enhanced support for all aspects of Scotland's screen sector.

-As a non-regulatory, non-advisory (on HR matters) organisation, Creative Scotland is partnering on the delivery of this project with SCVO, who can supply direct HR support, and Project Manager, Kathryn Willens, to curate a bank of relevant resources and offer one-to-one support.
+As a non-regulatory, non-advisory (on HR matters) organisation, Creative Scotland is partnering on the delivery of this work with SCVO.